Swapp27/FreeCodeCamp-Projects/README.md

 The inspiration was taken from the course project on freecodecamp.org

-# Demographic Data Analyzer
+## 4. Demographic Data Analyzer

-In this challenge you must analyze demographic data using Pandas.
-You are given a dataset of demographic data that was extracted from the 1994 Census database.
+Analyze demographic data using Pandas given a dataset of demographic data that was extracted from the 1994 Census database.
 Here is a sample of what the data looks like:

 |    |   age | workclass        |   fnlwgt | education   |   education-num | marital-status     | occupation        | relationship   | race   | sex    |   capital-gain |   capital-loss |   hours-per-week | native-country   | salary   |
 |---:|------:|:-----------------|---------:|:------------|----------------:|:-------------------|:------------------|:---------------|:-------|:-------|---------------:|---------------:|-----------------:|:-----------------|:---------|